by Sam

 How It Works

-Stubble exposes your work context through a local API.
-AI tools that support it can query:
+Stubble exposes your work context through a local MCP server.
+AI tools that support MCP (like Claude Code) can query:

 • Recent activity by time range